Police around the country are taking precautions in light of Baton Rouge killings

-Edmonson said authorities are convinced that Long was the only shooter operating during the ambush, but they plan an extensive investigation to determine whether he had any help or was affiliated or encouraged by any group.
+Edmonson said authorities are convinced that Long was the only shooter, but they plan an extensive investigation to determine whether he had any help or was affiliated or encouraged by any group.

 “This is a big puzzle,” he said.
 “Three officers are dead and one is fighting for his life, and we owe it to them to do it right and get it right.
 We owe that to them.”

-The deaths of Jackson, Gerald and Garafola – along with the five police officer deaths in Dallas – have kept the spotlight on a city of 230,000 people, where the July 5 shooting death of Alton Sterling at the hands of police began what has been two weeks of national turmoil.
+The deaths of Jackson, Gerald and Garafola have kept the spotlight on the city of 230,000 people, where the July 5 fatal shooting of Alton Sterling at the hands of police began what has been two weeks of national turmoil.

 “We as a nation have to be loud and clear that nothing justifies violence against law enforcement,” President Barack Obama said.
 “Attacks on police are an attack on all of us, and the rule of law that makes society possible.”

-Since the shooting death of Sterling by Baton Rouge police, the department has worried about threats against officers.
+Since Sterling’s death, the Baton Rouge Police Department has worried about threats against officers.

 It has been an emotionally charged few days across the country because of protests stemming from Sterling’s death and the shooting by police of Philando Castile in Minnesota, plus the five officer deaths in Dallas by a sniper.

 Quinyetta McMillon, mother of Sterling’s son, Cameron, put out a statement Sunday through her attorneys condemning the attack.